buaacyw/MeshAnythingV2/README.md

 # Preprocess with Marching Cubes first
 python main.py --input_dir examples --out_dir mesh_output --input_type mesh --mc

+# The mc resolution is default to be 128.
+For some delicate mesh, this resolution is not sufficient.
+Raise this resolution takes more time to preprocess but should achieve a better result.
+# Change it by : --mc_level 7 -> 128 (2^7), --mc_level 8 -> 256 (2^8).
+# 256 resolution Marching Cube example.
+python main.py --input_dir examples --out_dir mesh_output --input_type mesh --mc --mc_level 8
 ```

 ### Point Cloud Command line inference
 ```
 # Note: if you want to use your own point cloud, please make sure the normal is included.